 Following a tornado in 1966 that destroyed most of the buildings on campus, the present art complex was built.
-Due to the nature of the Mulvane Trust, the original building's native limestone exterior was unchanged; however the severely damaged interior was gutted and connected to the new Garvey Fine Arts Center which also houses the Art History, Music and Theater Departments.
-The Women’s Board was organized in 1968 to generate more interest in the Museum, provide volunteers to staff the Mulvane Store and raise funds for acquisitions and programs.
+Due to the nature of the Mulvane Trust, the building's native limestone exterior was unchanged; however the severely damaged interior was gutted and connected to the new Garvey Fine Arts Center which also houses the Art History, Music and Theater Departments.
+A Women’s Board was organized in 1968 to generate more interest in the Museum, provide volunteers to staff the Mulvane Store and raise funds for acquisitions and programs.
 In 1981 the Mulvane Art Center’s name was changed to the Mulvane Art Museum.
 The Mulvane Art Museum underwent another renovation project, completed in 2006, that increased exhibition space to 5,000 sq. ft., provided secure storage for the collection and art preparation areas, and significantly enlarged the art education program with the creation of the Judith Lennox Sabatini ArtLab, a 1,500 sq. ft. hands-on art experience center and the renovation of four education classrooms.

 The Museum's visual art education program provides extensive community outreach to children at after school sites, public and private school classrooms and preschool centers throughout the region.
 In-house art classes, public lectures, family events and community educational experiences for people of all ages and abilities are also offered.
 Over 50,000 people visit the Museum and take part in our exhibit and education programs each year.